Scriptures: Daniel 6.

 “God, where do I go for help?”

-These are just some of the kick off questions you might want to raise as you communicate with the one true King who listens to everything we think and say when no one does.
+off questions you might want to raise as you communicate with the one true King

+remember His goodness!
 And even if at the moment you encounter a hopeless situation in the same way a stone was rolled over the pit, was sealed and there’s no way Daniel could get out (Daniel 6:17), God has not said it’s over (Daniel 6:27 CEV).
 God can do it for you.
 You better embrace it!

 | Wisdom from pastor Frank Bealer's preaching on Elevation Church's series INFIN8 |